wp-plugins/wp-multisite-feed/readme.txt

  * `rss2_item` - Runs just after the entry information has been printed (but before closing the item tag) for each blog entry in an RSS 2 feed.
 It is an core hook, works on all feeds.

 = Licence =
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But if you enjoy this plugin, you can thank me and leave a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6069955 "Paypal Donate link") for the time I've spent writing and supporting this plugin.
-And I really don't want to know how many hours of my life this plugin has already eaten ;)
+But if you enjoy this plugin, you can thank me.

 = Translations =
 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the .pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or the plugin [Localization](http://wordpress.org/extend/plugins/codestyling-localization/) for WordPress.